-- (i) The individual successfully appeals against their suspension pursuant to Regulation 6; or - (ii) The individual complies with the requirements set out in Regulation 3 that resulted in his or her suspension.
+(ii) The individual complies with the requirements set out in Regulation 3 that resulted in his or her suspension.

-Any requirement under this Regulation 3, or any suspension arising from any failure to comply with any requirement of this Regulation, shall apply whether or not a person withdraws their application or ceases to hold the relevant position at any time before, during or after the investigation, risk assessment or final order of the Safeguarding Review Panel.
+Any requirement under this Regulation 3, or any suspension arising from any failure to comply with any requirement of this Regulation, shall apply whether or not a person

-INTERIM ORDERS
+4. INTERIM ORDERS

-- 4. Upon receipt by The Association of: - 4.1 Notification that an individual has been charged with an Offence; - 4.2 Notification that an individual is the subject of an investigation by the Police or any other authority relating to an Offence; or - 4.3 Any other information which causes The Association reasonably to believe that a person poses or may pose a risk of harm to an Adult at Risk, The Association shall have the power to make any interim order including, but not limited to, issuing an interim suspension order suspending the individual from all or any specific football activity for such a period and on such terms and conditions as it considers appropriate.
-Interim orders shall be issued by the Case Manager, who shall provide the individual with written notification of the interim order, the reason(s) for its imposition and of the right of appeal pursuant to Regulation 7. - 5.1 In determining whether an order under Regulation 4 should be made, the Case Manager shall give consideration, inter alia, to the following factors - 5.1.1 Whether Adults at Risk may be at risk of harm from the individual - 5.1.2 Whether the matters are of a serious nature; and/or - 5.1.3 Whether an order is necessary or desirable to allow the conduct of any investigation by The Association or any other authority or body to proceed unimpeded having regard to the need for any suspension order to be proportionate.
+Upon receipt by The Association of:

+4.1 Notification that an individual has been charged with an Offence;

+4.2 Notification that an individual is the subject of an investigation by the Police or any other authority relating to an Offence; or

+4.3 Any other information which causes The Association reasonably to believe that a person poses or may pose a risk of harm to an Adult at Risk, The Association shall have the power to make any interim order including, but not limited to, issuing an interim suspension order suspending the individual from all or any specific football activity for such a period and on such terms and conditions as it considers appropriate.
+Interim orders shall be issued by the Case Manager, who shall provide the individual with written notification of the interim order, the reason(s) for its imposition and of the right of appeal pursuant to Regulation 7.

+- 5.1 In determining whether an order under Regulation 4 should be made, the Case Manager shall give consideration, inter alia, to the following factors - 5.1.1 Whether Adults at Risk may be at risk of harm from the individual - 5.1.2 Whether the matters are of a serious nature; and/or

+5.1.3 Whether an order is necessary or desirable to allow the conduct of any investigation by The Association or any other authority or body to proceed unimpeded having regard to the need for any suspension order to be proportionate.